Out Your Backdoor

 The weird thing is we don't find hardly any of that in "Backcountry" magazine.

 What about NNN-BC bindings?
-I can't even get a hit on them at the "BC" website.
-With those boots'n'bindings you can ski for miles, all day, AND get good turns control.
-That's gotta be worth something.
+I can’t even get a hit on them at the “BC” website.
+With those boots’n’bindings you can ski for miles, all day, AND get good turn control.
+That’s gotta be worth something.

-"BC" really should admit some "XC" to its concept.
-Mtbiking has both DH and XC disciplines.
-Other free-heel magazines accept basically only the roadie view of life, while "BC" to date only covers the DH.
-The ski version of mtbike XC is ignored by EVERYONE.
-Yet it's the way most people ski, sez me!
+Mtbike media includes both DH and XC disciplines.
+Other Nordic magazines basically only cover the groomed “roadie” view of ski life, while “BC” to date only covers the Downhill.
+The ski version of mtbike XC is ignored by EVERYONE on both ends.
+Yet it’s the way most people ski!

-I want to see a cover photo on "BC" of tree skiing ... with cat-tails in view just 20 yards downhill, or else! :) (And I know just the place to do the photoshoot.)
+I want to see a cover photo on “BC” of tree skiing with cat-tails in view just 20 yards downhill, or else!
+(And I know just the place to do the photoshoot.)

 Maybe it's time to start a new mag for the rest of us.
 If so, I don't know why it would have to shut down for the spring, summer and fall.
 There's always fun "BC" things to do out there.
 What would we call such a mag?